 Remember to Savor the Flavor!

-*If you’d like to receive new Silver Foodie posts automatically, please enter your e-mail address in the space under “Silver Foodie Updates” on the right sidebar, then click “Sign up.”
+*If you’d like to receive new Silver Foodie posts automatically, please enter your e-mail address in the space under Silver Foodie Updates on the right sidebar.
+Then click “Sign up.”
 Thank you!

 I share my recipes with many Link Parties throughout the week.
-For a list of Link Parties in which I participate weekly, please click “Link Parties” on the header menu bar or scroll down the right sidebar.
+For a list of Link Parties in which I participate, click on Link Parties on the header menu bar or scroll down the right sidebar.